cs50/ide50-deb/ide50/debian/ide50/home/ubuntu/workspace/README.md

 * Upload files by selecting **File > Upload Local Files...**.

-## Set up Dropbox

-Normally, all of the files in your workspace reside solely in the cloud-based Ubuntu instance.
-Accessing them outside of the CS50 IDE therefore requires downloading the files onto your local machine.
-Enabling Dropbox allows file syncing between the CS50 IDE and your local computer without manual intervention.
-Performing the below steps will begin syncing your workspace directory with a folder in Dropbox so you could easily backup, modify, add, or remove files from your workspace directly from your Dropbox account.

-Setting it up is easy:

-1. Install Dropbox.
-In the terminal window below, type `dropbox50`

-2. This will provide a link to a Dropbox page which will authorize Dropbox in the CS50 IDE to access your account.
-Copy-paste this link to a new browser tab and follow the instructions.
-If you don't yet have account, it will give you an option to create one.

-3. Once the computer is linked to Dropbox, the install command will say:
-   `This computer is now linked to Dropbox.
-Welcome, <username>` and will continue with the installation.
-The remaining steps take several minutes, please be patient!

-    * By default, the setup will exclude all folders except a `CS50 IDE` folder inside of Dropbox to reduce the chance that your workspace runs out of disk space.

-4. After a few moments, your workspace will be synced in a `CS50 IDE/<workspace_name>` directory in Dropbox!

-5. There are other `dropbox` commands, as well.
-Run `dropbox --help` to see them.

 ## Compiling and Running

 To compile and run your C programs you can either use the terminal or